AdobeDocs/campaign-web.en/help/v8/content/use-email-templates.md

 1. Click **[!UICONTROL Use this template]** on top right of the screen.

-1. Edit your content as desired using the email designer.
+1. Edit your content as desired using the Email Designer.
 [Learn more](create-email-content.md)